IMsumitkumar/system-looping/README.md

 - **Claude Web**: Used for brainstorming architectural decisions, evaluating design trade-offs, and planning the overall system architecture.
 - **Claude Code**: Used as a coding assistant for implementation, refactoring, and debugging

+- **Excalidraw**: Charts and diagrams are designed on Excalidraw
+- **Text to Audio**: I used an AI voice-over for the demo video because I didn’t have much time left. so have to quickly makeit.

 ---

 ## Architecture Diagram